 Colorado State University is one of the nation’s top public research universities and continues to be an institution on the rise.
 The key to our success is a combination of outstanding quality and commitment to excel in all we do.

-CSU was founded as the Colorado Agricultural College in 1870, six years before the Colorado Territory was granted statehood, and was one of 68 land-grant colleges established by President Abraham Lincoln’s signing of the Morrill Act.
+CSU was founded as the Colorado Agricultural College in 1870, six years before the Colorado Territory was granted statehood, and it was one of 68 land-grant colleges established by President Abraham Lincoln’s signing of the Morrill Act.
 Our land-grant tradition of providing a high-quality, affordable higher education to all who have the desire and ability to achieve it runs deep, and CSU remains the “university of choice” for Colorado residents -- more Colorado high-school students choose CSU than any other campus.
 Thirty percent of the state’s science, math, engineering, and technology majors pursue degrees at CSU.

 - Land Grant Tradition